maucejo/slydekit/README.md

 <img src="./src/resources/images/slydekit-full.svg" alt="drawing" width="200"/>
 </p>

 Slydekit is a Typst template for building academic and scientific presentations.
-It generates slides directly from document headings, ships with five ready-made themes, and provides a small but complete toolkit for incremental reveals, navigation, boxed content, and citation handling, all built on top of Typst's native state and query system rather than a foreign templating layer.
+It generates slides directly from document headings, ships with five ready-made themes, and provides a small but complete toolkit for incremental reveals, navigation, boxed content, and citation handling, all built on top of Typst native state and query system rather than a foreign templating layer.

 ## Import and initialization